Bournetoride/iBoostMonitor/README.md

 Tasks:
 - Recieve/transmit packets and extract iBoost information - Done
 - Convert to freeRTOS - Done
-- Add WS2812B LED strip to have multiple LEDs to convey messages - In progress
+- Add WS2812B LED strip to have multiple LEDs to convey messages - Done
 - Investigate the use of an interrupt to indicate a valid packet has be received - TODO
 - Feed data to existing MQTT queue on the Raspberry Pi - Done
 - Raspberry Pi - Write information to website (and possible InfluxDb) - Website complete, InfluxDb TODO
 - Use Lilygo TTGO (ESP32-S3 with a display)/add a display - TTGO works but to small - Done
 - Purchased this [3.5 inch SPI serial LCD module](https://www.aliexpress.us/item/1005001999296476.html) to display iBoost information and solar information currently displayed by a Lillyo TTGO.
-Not due to arrive until 11th March - TODO
+Not due to arrive until 11th March - Done

 # iBoost Monitor